 Water Works Department

 OverviewThe Monticello Water Works Department has a rich heritage.
 From as early as 1895, city founding fathers learned that prior to investing in paved streets, establishing a Water Works Department was a top priority.
 On August 20, 1895, a contract ordinance was adopted and the Water Works Department became an integral part of city services.

 In 1895, a standpipe was built and today, the Monticello Standpipe located on the west side of Bluff Street still proudly stands.
 It is said to be one of the State of Indiana's oldest existing standpipes.

-Water Works Business OfficeLocated in the Monticello Municipal Building, the water works business office staff includes Brenda Elizalde and Jill Barnes.
+Water Works Business OfficeLocated in the Monticello Municipal Building, the water works business office staff includes Brenda Elizalde, Office Manager and Jill Barnes, Utility Clerk.

 During city business hours, residents may pay water bills in person at the 225 North Main Street location, utilize the drive-up window located on the south side of the city building, or online by clicking this link.

 After hours, residents may use the 24 Hour Payment Dropbox at the Municipal Building at 225 North Main Street.